Kibera: Education

 Most education centres in Kibera are classified as informal, but various initiatives have been underway to add schools.
 Some start as babycare centres, which later develop into schools.
 Most are not regulated by the government.
 Some of the notable schools are Olympic Primary School, one of the leading government schools in the country.
 Other government (public) schools in Kibera include Kibera Primary School (also called Old Kibera), Ayany Primary School and Toi Primary School.
 Facing the Future School (FaFu), as well as several church-owned and privately owned schools are also in the area.
 Notable Secondary schools include PCEA Silanga High School, owned by the Presbyterian Church of East Africa, Raila Educational centre, and Olympic Secondary School, among others.
 There is the vocational PCEA Emmanuel Technical Training Centre, offering self-employment skills to the residents and the Tunapanda Institute, offering free courses on technology, design and business skills.
-Several other local youth organisations, like the football (soccer) team the Kibera Black Stars, are also concerned and involved in educational projects.
+Several other local youth organisations, such as a football team called the Kibera Black Stars, have also been concerned and involved in educational projects.